News and notes on Purdue Athletics

-Morgan Burke has left an indelible mark on Purdue University while etching his name as one of the visionary leaders in intercollegiate athletics.
+Morgan Burke left an indelible mark on Purdue University as athletics director from 1993 to 2016, while making his name as one of the visionary leaders in intercollegiate athletics.

-When Burke succeeded George King as AD on Jan.
-1, 1993, he pledged to build on the foundation already in place.
+When Burke succeeded George King, he pledged to build on the foundation already in place.
 Working with coaches and staff, aggressive goals were set.

-On the athletics side, Burke's expectation was to improve the position of Purdue teams in the Big Ten and nationally.
-Significant strides have been made on both fronts.
+On the athletics side, Burke's expectation was to improve the position of Purdue teams in the Big Ten Conference and nationally.
+Significant strides were made on both fronts.
 In 2009-10, 14 teams finished in the upper half of the Big Ten, the high-water mark in Burke's time at Purdue.
 On the national scene, 14 squads earned NCAA postseason opportunities in 2011-12, the most in school history.

-The athletics department has invested nearly a quarter of billion dollars in facility construction and renovation projects under Morgan Burke.
+The athletics department invested more than a quarter of a billion dollars in facility construction and renovation projects under Morgan Burke.

 The Boilermaker Aquatic Center - featuring the Doris Z. Holloway Pool - opened its doors in 2001 and since then has played host to multiple championship events, including the 2005 and 2010 NCAA Women's Championships and 2006 U.S. Open, plus four Big Ten Championships and four NCAA Diving Zones.

 The Birck Boilermaker Golf Complex has undergone several facelifts.
 Pete Dye's redesign of the Kampen Course instantly provided Purdue national credibility, as it was the site of the 2003 NCAA Women's Championships and the 2008 NCAA Men's Championships.
 The Tom Spurgeon Golf Training Center subsequently was dedicated in 2005.
-Now, a major renovation is in the works to significantly upgrade the Ackerman Hills Course with another Dye design that will give Purdue the very best collegiate golf facility in the country.
+The Ackerman-Allen Course was dedicated in 2016 with another Dye design, which gives Purdue the best collegiate golf facility in the country.

-Purdue's volleyball program, one of just five programs nationally to advance to the Sweet 16 or further each of the last four years, has received several major upgrades to its facility within Holloway Gymnasium.
+Purdue's volleyball program received several major upgrades to its facility within Holloway Gymnasium.
 The volleyball court was revamped in 2006 and named after Boilermaker supporters Ron and Kay Belin.